Mats77/WhoU-Backend/README.md

 **The Play Module:**

 The play Module might be the most important one, because it contains the very core of our application, which is the player-matching-algorithm.
-Furthermore the logic to handle the ratings and therefore also the contact craetion, the algorithm which searches for the user's games, that haven't been rated are located in this module.
+Furthermore the logic to handle the ratings and therefore also the contact creation, the algorithm which searches for the user's games, that haven't been rated are located in this module.

 We thought of the following three arguments a player should have to be an eligible match.
 The first argument is, that the possible match hasn't played with the searching player for at least the last 24 hours.
 To assure that, we lookup all playing partners of the searching player of the last 24 hours an add them to an ineligible-list.